Before you begin

 Historical Data

-View historical data with customizable time ranges (1 hour to 1 year).
-Download data as CSV for offline analysis.
+View historical data with customizable time ranges from 10 minutes to 1 week.

 Map View